theranbrig/cs-fundamentals/Markdowns/linked-lists-answers.md

 Input: a -> c -> d -> d -> a
 Output: a -> c -> d

+* For this problem each node in the linked list will be looped over starting at the head and comparing it to the other nodes that are in the list.
+If it found to be a duplicate that item is removed from the linked list.

 ```js
 function LinkedList() {
 	this.insertNode = function(value) {